drankinatty/gtkwrite/README.md

 On Linux, the default location for the configuration file is `$HOME/.config/gtkwrite`.
 On windows it is `%LOCALAPPDATA%\gtkwrite`.

 On Linux system wide syntax color-schemes (styles) are found in `/usr/share/gtksourceview-2.0/styles` and personal styles can be added in `$HOME/.local/share/gtksourceview-2.0/styles`.
 On win32, the system wide style directory will depend on where you installed the gtksourceview2 files, any personal styles can be placed in `%LOCALAPPDATA%\gtksourceview-2.0\styles`.

+On Windows, where you install the gtkwrite.exe executable is irrelevant to the operation of the editor.
+However, until an installer is created, to have the GPL license and logo displayed in help-about you should install to `C:/Program Files/gtkwrite` (on 32-bit versions) or to `C:/Program Files (x86)/gtkwrite` for 64-bit versions. (include the `gpl-2.0.txt` file and the `img` directory in that the same location)

 Give it a try, help make it better.
 Drop me a line if you have any questions.